The Fibonacci Sequence, which sums each number with the one before it, is a great example of a problem that can be solved recursively.

 fibswhich takes a number and returns an array containing that many numbers from the fibonacci sequence.
 Using an example input of

-8, this method should return the array
+8, this function should return the array

 [0, 1, 1, 2, 3, 5, 8, 13].

-- Now write another method
+- Now write another function

 fibsRecwhich solves the same problem recursively.
 This can be done in just a couple of lines (or 1 if you’re crazy, but don’t consider either of these lengths a requirement… just get it done).